Alphanovel App

 Chapter 1

-“I am so horny,” Alex sighed, practically frisbee-ing a plate of baby carrots onto his lunch tray.
-“Like seriously, horn dog horny.”
-His gay twang made his horny sound particularly so, at least that was what Miranda thought.
+"I am so horny," Alex sighed, practically frisbee-ing a plate of baby carrots onto his lunch tray.
+"Like seriously, horn dog horny."
+His gay twang made his horny sound particularly so; at least, that was what Miranda thought.

-She grabbed a plate of carrots for herself.
 On her right, taking up the end of their nerdy three-buddy system, was Trisha.
 The girl rolled her dark eyes when Miranda turned her way.
-“We get it, boo!
-You haven’t been laid since God knows when.
+"We get it, boo!
+You haven't been laid since God knows when.
 Now, how about you stop taking up the line?
-That orange jello is calling to me erotically.”
+That orange jello is calling to me erotically."

-Now it was Miranda's turn to roll her eyes.
+Now, it was Miranda's turn to roll her eyes.
 Trisha loved her sweets and had the perfect metabolism for them.
-No matter how much she ingested, the slim girl's caramel tummy never pushed her waistline out any further.
+No matter how much she ingested, the slim girl's caramel tummy never pushed her waistline out further.
 Trisha's boobs were a different matter.
-Standing next to her roommate always made Miranda feel like she was wearing a board under her shirt.
+Standing beside her roommate always made Miranda feel like she was wearing a board under her shirt.
 Those Double Ds had a way of standing out, and though that always came in handy for free drinks from the club, it didn't help Miranda in the dating department.
 It was hard to whisper sexily into a blonde jock's ear about what she wanted him to do to her when his eyes were magnetized toward her best friend's chest.

 Trisha snorted around a mouthful of jello; she never could wait until they reached the end of the line, "Askin' him to hold off on waiving his who-ha around for almost two more months?
 Gurl, please!
 That boy has a well-oiled zipper and a library of condoms stuffed in his man purse.
 Telling him not to have s*x is like..."
 She looked around adamantly for a good analogy.
 Her gaze narrowed in on the fudge sundaes at the end of the line, "Oh my god, they added nuts!"